lookbackjh/MatlabAIChallenge2024/readme.md

 ## 2. Matlab Implementation

-Our results are tested and built upon Matlab2024a and Statistics and Machine Learning Toolbox are required to reproduce our code
+- Our results are tested and built upon Matlab2024a
+- Statistics and Machine Learning Toolbox are required to reproduce our code

-- Linear Regression
-run `regression_run.m` to check the result for Linear Regression
+- Linear Regression : run `regression_run.m` to check the result for Linear Regression

-- Bagging
-run `bag_run.m` to check the result for Bagging, it will automatically perform bayesian optimization and show the result for SHAP.(we have utilized `TreeBagger`  with Regression.)
+- Bagging : run `bag_run.m` to check the result for Bagging, it will automatically perform bayesian optimization and show the result for SHAP.(we have utilized `TreeBagger`  with Regression.)

-- Boosting
-run `boost_run.m` to check the result for Boosting, it will automatically perform bayesian optimization and show the result.(we have utilized `fitrensemble` with Least Squrare )Boosting.
+- Boosting : run `boost_run.m` to check the result for Boosting, it will automatically perform bayesian optimization and show the result.(we have utilized `fitrensemble` with Least Squrare Boosting. )